TAG Heuer CEO Jean-Claude Biver is using music to transform the Swiss watch brand's store network.

 To express and celebrate its avant-garde spirit, TAG Heuer turned to Soundtrack Your Brand to select its music.
 The curators set out to program music, which, like TAG Heuer itself, is modern and disruptive, yet accessible.

 "Just like the music of TAG Heuer ambassadors David Guetta and Martin Garrix, Soundtrack's selection for the brand is grounded in the global EDM scene.
-But instead of bombastic arena anthems, the focus is on more discreet and delicate songs," says Magnus Rydén, Head of Music at Soundtrack Your Brand.
+But instead of bombastic arena anthems, the focus is on more discreet and delicate songs," says Magnus Rydén, VP of Music at Soundtrack Your Brand.

 The benefits of music for TAG Heuer are twofold, Biver says.
 Music is a language that lets the brand communicate with young people across the world, no matter what language they speak.
 “We want to speak to the young generation.
 And the young generation is a music generation,” Biver says.